This post contains affiliate links. I earn a small commission if you choose to purchase through qualifying links.

 - Let the potatoes boil for 15-20 minutes or until fork tender.
 Then drain the water out.

-- Add the cooked potatoes to a large food processor then add the dairy free milk, ghee, garlic powder, and some sea salt and pepper.
+- Add the cooked potatoes to a large food processor then add the dairy free milk, ghee, garlic powder, and some salt and pepper.

 - Blend on high for 30 seconds to a minute or until the potatoes are nice and creamy.